-CHARCOAL FILTER- Remove and replace the charcoal filter at the cab.
+CHARCOAL FILTER- Remove and replace the charcoal filter at the first signs of chemical odor entering the cab.

 To remove, clean, or replace the

 filters in the cab, undo the thumb screws on the cover (figure 7.4C-2, item 1) and carefully remove the filters.
 Wipe the cover clean with a damp cloth and allow to dry before replacing.